Encyclopedias in Esperanto

 Encyclopedias in Esperanto (Enciklopedioj de Esperanto) are Esperanto-language encyclopedias.
-There have been several different attempts of creating an encyclopedia of all Esperanto topics.

 History

 In 1913, Petro Stojan proposed the Universal Monograph Encyclopedia (Universala Slipa Enciklopedio), which would be continuously published with separate monographs for each subject.
 The first five monographs ("The encyclopedia and its future", "Cinematic theory on time", the hymn "La Espero", "Transcription of proper names", and "Gathering", a poem by L. Levenzon) were published at that time.